Girl with a Flute

-Girl with a Flute (Dutch: Meisje met de fluit) is a small painting by Johannes Vermeer.
+Girl with a Flute (Dutch: Meisje met de fluit) is a small painting by a member of the studio of Johannes Vermeer.
 It is currently believed to have probably been painted between 1669 and 1675.
 It is owned by the National Gallery of Art in Washington, D.C. along with three paintings attributed to Vermeer: Woman Holding a Balance, A Lady Writing a Letter, and Girl with a Red Hat.

 Description

 The small 20 × 18 cm artwork is painted on a wood panel, as is the uncontested Vermeer painting Girl with a Red Hat, which is the only other painting associated with Vermeer on a wood panel.
 Girl with a Red Hat is slightly larger, 23 × 18 cm.

 The painting is a close-up portrait of a girl, facing front, wearing a widely conical striped hat and a blue-green fur-trimmed jacket, holding a double recorder.
 The background is a tapestry similar to that in Girl with a Red Hat.

 The fur-trimmed jacket is known as a jak or manteltje, a garment very prevalent in at-home attire for Dutch women of all socioeconomic classes in the 17th century, and commonly found worn by women in domestic genre paintings by mid to late 17th-century Dutch painters such as Gerard ter Borch, Gabriel Mets, and Frans van Mieris.
 Similar jackets are worn in Vermeer's Woman Holding a Balance and The Concert, and a yellow yak is worn in A Lady Writing.

 Girl with a Flute is a tronie, a study of a remarkable facial expression or a stock character in costume.
 This was a popular genre in Dutch Golden Age painting.
 Tronies were produced for the mass market, not for patrons.
 Unlike typical portraits, the models were not identified.